what is cold storage construction

-What is cold storage construction?
+What is cold storage room construction?

 At Clarion, we design and construct all types of Cold Storage facilities each with specific temperature-controlled environments customized to meet our client’s Cold Storage and budgetary needs.
 The idea can start as simply as a sheet of paper with rudimentary dimensions and product specific environmental needs and be developed into a precise environmentally controlled storage facility that meets your needs.
 As a turn key general contractor, Clarion Construction, Inc., will handle the process from start to finish, ground-up or expansion.